 He raised his head above Samantha’s shoulder to look at the opposite end of the couch and then a smile spread across his face.
 There were cubs curled up with one another around the feet and legs of their parents.
 There were occasions when one or more of the youngsters would slip into Merlin and Samantha’s bed during the night, and it appeared that some of them had found the master bedroom empty.

 Merlin counted noses and knew that the entire family had somehow managed to snuggle up together on the large couch.
 Without disturbing either his mate or his children, the wolf laid his head back and closed his eyes, although he didn’t go back to sleep.

-He hadn’t enjoyed reliving the horrors and lingering fears left over from his experience in the Valley of Bones, but sharing it with Samantha had released the bonds of his heart.
+He hadn’t enjoyed reliving the horrors and lingering fears left over from his experience in the Valley of Bones, but sharing it with Samantha had loosened the bonds over his heart.
 She had taken it with more strength than he had thought she had within her, but she had always been of strong character.
 She cried when appropriate, and she was strong for him when it was needed, but there was something deep inside that told him that he would probably be okay because of her.

 Samantha’s ear flicked rapidly with his breath and then she opened her eyes.
 She yawned widely and then smiled contentedly upon feeling his arm around her.
 He slightly shifted his other arm trapped beneath them and she knew he was awake.

 “Good morning, my Love,” she whispered.
 “How are you?”

 “Freer than I have felt in a long while,” he whispered back.
 “I think I may be okay now.
 Thank you.”